Keysight Technologies (NYSE:KEYS) Releases FY 2022 Earnings Guidance

 Analyst Ratings Changes

-In other news, Director Kevin A. Stephens bought 500 shares of Keysight Technologies stock in a transaction dated Thursday, June 30th.
-The stock was purchased at an average price of $136.91 per share, for a total transaction of $68,455.00.
-Following the purchase, the director now directly owns 3,626 shares in the company, valued at approximately $496,435.66.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.55% of the stock is currently owned by insiders.
+In related news, Director Kevin A. Stephens acquired 500 shares of the company’s stock in a transaction on Thursday, June 30th.
+The shares were purchased at an average price of $136.91 per share, for a total transaction of $68,455.00.
+Following the purchase, the director now owns 3,626 shares in the company, valued at $496,435.66.
+The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Company insiders own 0.55% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of KEYS.
-Panagora Asset Management Inc. grew its position in shares of Keysight Technologies by 14.7% in the first quarter.
-Panagora Asset Management Inc. now owns 9,411 shares of the scientific and technical instruments company’s stock valued at $1,487,000 after purchasing an additional 1,206 shares in the last quarter.
+Several large investors have recently modified their holdings of the company.
+Panagora Asset Management Inc. boosted its holdings in Keysight Technologies by 14.7% in the 1st quarter.
+Panagora Asset Management Inc. now owns 9,411 shares of the scientific and technical instruments company’s stock valued at $1,487,000 after purchasing an additional 1,206 shares during the period.
 Blair William & Co.
-IL grew its holdings in Keysight Technologies by 1.3% during the 1st quarter.
+IL raised its stake in shares of Keysight Technologies by 1.3% in the 1st quarter.
 Blair William & Co.
 IL now owns 6,780 shares of the scientific and technical instruments company’s stock valued at $1,071,000 after buying an additional 88 shares in the last quarter.
-Prudential PLC bought a new stake in shares of Keysight Technologies during the first quarter valued at about $592,000.
-National Pension Service boosted its position in shares of Keysight Technologies by 2.2% in the first quarter.
-National Pension Service now owns 274,276 shares of the scientific and technical instruments company’s stock valued at $43,327,000 after acquiring an additional 5,882 shares during the period.
-Finally, Vanguard Group Inc. grew its stake in Keysight Technologies by 0.8% during the first quarter.
-Vanguard Group Inc. now owns 20,348,229 shares of the scientific and technical instruments company’s stock valued at $3,214,409,000 after acquiring an additional 153,857 shares in the last quarter.
+Prudential PLC acquired a new position in shares of Keysight Technologies in the 1st quarter valued at $592,000.
+National Pension Service raised its stake in shares of Keysight Technologies by 2.2% in the 1st quarter.
+National Pension Service now owns 274,276 shares of the scientific and technical instruments company’s stock valued at $43,327,000 after buying an additional 5,882 shares in the last quarter.
+Finally, Vanguard Group Inc. raised its stake in shares of Keysight Technologies by 0.8% in the 1st quarter.
+Vanguard Group Inc. now owns 20,348,229 shares of the scientific and technical instruments company’s stock valued at $3,214,409,000 after buying an additional 153,857 shares in the last quarter.
 81.87% of the stock is owned by institutional investors.

 Keysight Technologies Company Profile